MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-scope.md

   - D365FS
 ---

 ## Optimization scopes

-You can define what RSO optimizes, including resources, requirements, or bookings.
+You can define what resource scheduling optimization (RSO) optimizes, including resources, requirements, or bookings.

 Scope is the RSO mechanism for defining the relevant inputs: resource requirements, resources, and existing resource bookings.
 It also includes the timeframes to be considered for optimization.
 Extensible scope leverages Dynamics 365 entity views, providing an easy and flexible way to define what to optimize (resource requirements, resources, and existing resource bookings).